 James Thomson, Kelvin’s father

+and eventually took him to the Chair at Glasgow.
 Not only did he obtain these positions of steadily rising importance, but it seemed that he always and inevitably the leader or dominant personality wherever he taught.
 At both Inst and Glasgow he was noted as a curriculum reformer, being particularly keen to bring up the level of teaching by the recognition of continental contributions to mathematical research.
 At Glasgow, he campaigned over many years to remove nepotism and patronage,and to create a University fit to match and assist the rising commercial and technological prosperity of Britain’s second city.
-He combined the vision to see what was required to improve the institution, with the political acumen to appreciate how this might be achieved.
+He combined the vision to see what was required to improve the institution, with the political acumen to appreciate how this might be achieved. |

-James Thomson James Thompson, the father of Lord Kelvin, 1847.
-A drawing by Agnes Gardner King, a grand-daughter of James, based on one by Elizabeth, her mother
+James Thompson, the father of Lord Kelvin, 1847.
+A drawing by Agnes Gardner King,

 We will discuss James Thomson’s beliefs in some detail, because it will be obvious to what a large extent Kelvin’s were similar.
 Indeed, the only major difference seems to have been that, while James was prepared to endorse comfort but certainly not frivolity – even his holidays were designed for instruction as well as enjoyment, his son, who had not been subject to the same early struggles, could be tempted by, for example, a small boat while a student at Cambridge, and a considerably larger one when he had made his fortune.